phprn/psr/_docs/psr/PSR-16-simple-cache.md

 The cache interface defines the most basic operations on a collection of cache-entries, which entails basic reading, writing and deleting individual cache items.

-In addition it has methods for dealing with multiple sets of cache entries such as writing, reading or deleting multiple cache entries at a time.
+In addition, it has methods for dealing with multiple sets of cache entries such as writing, reading or deleting multiple cache entries at a time.
 This is useful when you have lots of cache reads/writes to perform, and lets you perform your operations in a single call to the cache server cutting down latency times dramatically.

 An instance of CacheInterface corresponds to a single collection of cache items with a single key namespace, and is equivalent to a "Pool" in PSR-6.
 Different CacheInterface instances MAY be backed by the same datastore, but MUST be logically independent.

 ~~~php